Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in MB per second) that can be moved over the external memory interface in a second.
-It's calculated by multiplying the card's interface width by its memory clock speed.
-In the case of DDR type memory, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (counted in MB per second) that can be moved across the external memory interface in one second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+In the case of DDR type RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
 The figure is calculated by multiplying the amount of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices